More Affordable Than You Think

 Sandler Training Program

 Each year, four second-year MBA students have the opportunity to participate in Sandler Training’s one-year President’s Club [PDF - 441 kB] business development program and the one-year Strategic Sales Management [PDF - 1 MB] program.

 - Read more about the Sandler Training Program for Corporate Residency MBA students.

 The Hugh Sanderson MBA Bursary will annually fund a $5,000 bursary to one student entering the Corporate Residency MBA program.
 Funds may be directed to the costs associated with the program, which may or may not include tuition, and be at the discretion of the recipient.
 Applicants must demonstrate strong academic standing and financial need.
 Preference will be given to a student who has been involved with the Scouting movement in some capacity or can demonstrate an active interest in the outdoors and community.

-Dalhousie University’s Corporate Residency MBA program is offering four scholarships of $10,000–$15,000 to students from the Maritime Provinces who self-identify as African Nova Scotian or Indigenous and have graduated from an undergraduate program within the last 5 years.
+The Diversity Scholarship of $40,000 ($10,000/per term) is awarded to one student from the Maritime Provinces (NB, NS, PEI) who is Indigenous or of African descent and has graduated from an undergraduate program within the last 5 years.
+The scholarship will be awarded to the applicant with the highest combined GPA, standardized test score (GMAT, LSAT, MCAT, GRE or DAT), and interview score.
 Application deadline is May 1, 2020!
-These scholarships have been developed to align with Dalhousie’s commitment to admit, engage, support and graduate a diverse student body, with attention to enhancing access and success of historically under-represented students.
-For more information see: https://www.dal.ca/cultureofrespect/diversity-strategy.html
+This scholarship has been developed to align with Dalhousie’s commitment to admit, engage, support and graduate a diverse student body, with attention to enhancing access and success of historically underrepresented students.